lubuntu-team/manual/source/2/2.1/2.1.3/Quasel_IRC.rst

 To add close the list of nicknames or channels press the X button.
 To reopen the view of nicks :menuselection:`View --> Nicks`.

+To change your settings on your notifications :menuselection:`Settings --> Notificiations`.

 Screenshot
 ----------
 .. image:: quassel_irc.png